FantasticFiasco/sandbox-hateoas/README.md

 # HATEOAS sandbox

 This repository is a sandbox for different implementations of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).
-All implementations will model a common blog where authors can post articles, and other authors can comment on those articles.
+Currently only one implementation exist but more will possibly be added in the future.

+## Domain model

+Imagine there to be a site where you as an author can post articles.
+You can also read articles from other authors, and collaborate by posting comments to those articles.

-The following graph is describing the entity relations.
+The following graph describe the relations between authors, articles and comments.

 ![Entity relations UML](https://g.gravizo.com/source/custom_relations_uml?https%3A%2F%2Fraw.githubusercontent.com%2FFantasticFiasco%2Fsandbox-hateoas%2Fdocs%2Freadme%2Fdoc%2Fresources%2FUML.md)